plone/training/trainthetrainer/before.rst

   It's vital to identify those students and move them to another training or let them skip it.
-Bored students are a jammer during a training, are in most cases unhappy about your training because they haven't learne anything new, will start to ask 'advanced questions' that are out of scope and distract other students.
+Bored students are a jammer during a training, are in most cases unhappy about your training because they haven't learnt anything new, will start to ask 'advanced questions' that are out of scope and distract other students.